Fukuoka Fish Market

 MEDAI - Bluenose

-The best season for medai is fall to winter.
-This fish is easy to cook because the scales are very small and bones are easily cut.
 This is a good cost performance fish.
 The white flesh has a very good umami taste but the price is reasonable compared to other fish.
 The soft texture is good for various cooking styles.
-Simmered and hot-pot style are especially suitable for the cold winter season.
+Simmered and hot-pot style are especially suitable.

 Sushi